guilhermeleitao2002/ChargIST/README.md

 ## Features

 All of the mandatory features specified for the project checkpoint were implemented.

-Additionally, the extra component "User Accounts" is already functional due to the simplicity of implementing it using Firebase's already-existing primitives.
+Additionally, the extra components "User Accounts" and "Social Sharing" were also implemented, allowing users to create accounts, log in, and share their charging stations with others.

 ## Prerequisites